Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 #### 01.01 Retrieval-Augmented Generation (RAG)

+- **Leaning Objetives**:
-- Leaning Objetives: RAG, prompt engineering, fine-tuning, and pre-training.
+  - RAG, prompt engineering, fine-tuning, and pre-training.
   - Identify use cases where RAG can be used to improve the quality,realiability and accuracy of LLM completions.
   - Describe the core components of the RAG architecture.
   - Connect Databricks capabilities with the various components of RAG.

 ##### How do Language Models Learng Knowledge ?